CWFMR's Program Overview

 The Central Washington Family Medicine Residency Program (CWFMR) is a single speciality, 33 resident, family medicine residency program that provides a rich learning experience.
 Our mission is to provide quality healthcare through service and education.

 Our Residency Program provides full spectrum Family Medicine training including OB, integrated behavioral health, osteopathic medicine, procedural training, inpatient pediatric and adult medicine.

 Our Residency Program gives residents a chance to work together and learn about the systems they work in, and how to make meaningful changes that improve the care of their patients.

-Community Health of Central Washington, the program’s sponsor is a funded Teaching Health Center.
-As such residents learn to provide community based comprehensive and continuous ambulatory care to medically under-served patients representative of the cultural, socio-economic and demographic diversity of Central Washington.
+Community Health of Central Washington, the program’s sponsor, is a funded Teaching Health Center.
+As such, residents learn to provide community based comprehensive and continuous ambulatory care to medically under-served patients representative of the cultural, socio-economic and demographic diversity of Central Washington.

 In keeping with the Teaching Health Center’s mission of improving access to health care, the program recruits a diverse group of self-directed learners interested in working with rural and under-served populations.

 In our community-based residency program, we train patient-centered, culturally sensitive, compassionate family medicine physicians to provide quality care to the diverse patient population in Central Washington and beyond.

 6 of the residents are based in Ellensburg for the majority of their training and provide much-needed care to a rural population at our Community Health of Central Washington – Ellensburg clinic.

 The other 21 residents are in Yakima for training and provide care to a diverse patient population at our Central Washington Family Medicine Clinic in Yakima.